-- Age: Overall, majority of people using day services are younger disabled people (236 of the 320 service users are between the ages of 18-65).
-Therefore, it will be affecting a predominantly working age cohort.
-For the wider group of people attending day services (who do not access New Millennium Day Centre) the impact will be very limited as the plans do not involve existing service users changing their service unless at a future review they choose to access a different offer. - Race: Over two thirds of the 320 people currently using day services are from Asian/Asian British (119 people) and Black/Black British (94) backgrounds.
-People from Asian and Black backgrounds will therefore be impacted by the proposals, but the intention is that many of these impacts will be positive - offering people more choice and flexibility in future should they have a preference for a different service.
+Disability & Age: Overall, majority of people using day services are younger disabled people (under 65).
+Therefore, the impact will be predominantly for this working age cohort.

+Race: Two thirds of the 320 people currently using day services are from an ethnic minority background.
+People from ethnic minority backgrounds will therefore be impacted by the proposals, but the intention is that many of these impacts will be positive - offering people more choice and flexibility in future should they have a preference for a different service.
 The proposal aims to provide access to services which can better meet people's cultural needs.
 A move from the traditional model of day services should better meet some of the needs of people who currently do not, or cannot, attend services because they are not seen to meet their needs appropriately.
+This will include some of the more recently emerging communities in Brent.

-Service users of the New Millennium Day Centre: The impact of the outlined proposal changes are potentially negative for attendees of the New Millennium Day Centre, if the proposal to close the centre is approved.
-For some users they will experience disappointment, confusion, loss or concern about a change to their service.
-Some users may also be required to travel further to an alternative.
-These impacts will be considered as part of the consultation process and feed into the final decision making.
+Service users of the New Millennium Day Centre: The impact of the outlined proposal changes could potentially be negative for attendees of the New Millennium Day Centre.
+Although the centre will not close, its use will change.
+For some people they will experience disappointment, confusion, loss or concern about a change to their service.
+Some people may also be required to travel further to an alternative.
 Potential impacts on protected groups include:

-- Disability: For those who use New Millennium Day Centre (60 of the 68 people have a disability) the impact will be one of disruption should the centre close as people will be supported to find an alternative service.
-Some of the people will be able to continue to be supported by Direct Services' remodelled offer (using John Billam and the wider community) and therefore may feel less disrupted as some of the staff will be familiar for example.
-Some already use the John Billam as they have part of their service each week across the two buildings.
-For others, workers will review their needs and work with the person and their family to find an alternative offer that meets their assessed needs.
-The intention is this should be flexible and offer the outcomes people need.
-It is also possible that some people may have further to travel to their new service depending on choice and availability.
-These impacts will be considered as part of the consultation process and feed into the final decision making. - Age: For those who use New Millennium Day Centre (19 of the 68 people are 65 and over) the impact will be one of disruption should the centre close as people will need and be supported to find an alternative service.
-This will be completed following a personcentred review and will continue to meet the person's assessed care and support needs.
+Disability & Age: For those who use New Millennium Day Centre (19 of the 68 people are 65 and over) the impact will be one of disruption should they not be able to use the centre as they do not and be supported to find an alternative service.
+Any change to service provision will be completed following a person-centred review and will continue to meet the person's assessed care and support needs.
 Some of the people will be able to continue to be supported by Direct Services' remodelled offer (using John Billam and the wider community) and therefore may feel less disrupted as some of the staff will be familiar, for example.
-For others, employed staff will review needs and work with the person and their family to find a suitable alternative.
+For others, workers will review needs and work with the person and their family to find a suitable alternative.
 It is possible that some people may have further to travel to their new service depending on choice and availability.
 These impacts will be considered as part of the consultation process and feed into the final decision making.
+As New Millennium Day Centre will remain open, some if not all current service users will in all likelihood be able to continue using the building in some form once the review of their care needs has taken place.

-Race: Of the 68 people currently accessing New Millennium Day Centre, 57% are from Black and Asian backgrounds.
-The impacts on these service users will be similar to those with a disability.
-It is likely they will experience disruption should the centre close and some people may potentially having further to travel to their new service depending on choice and availability.
+Race: Of the 68 people currently accessing New Millennium Day Centre, 57% are from ethnic minority backgrounds.
+The impacts will be the similar to those with a disability, including disruption should the centre close and some people potentially having further to travel to their new service depending on choice and availability.
 These impacts will be considered as part of the consultation process and feed into the final decision making and the mitigations will be the same in terms of the support that will be offered to find appropriate alternatives.
 The intention remains that the alternatives should be positive with more choice and flexibility, with services able to meet needs within local communities.